James-Dumas/cctracker/README.md

 The instrument values correspond the the 16 note block instruments in the latest version of the game.

+The effects bar is the column to the left of the editor.
+When an effect is placed it will be applied when the notes on that row are played during playback.
+For effects that require a value, you can type in hexadecimal digits next to the symbol.

 ### Controls

 #### global